mach-composer/mach-composer-cli/docs/src/reference/cli/mach-composer.md

 ```
   -h, --help            help for mach-composer
       --output string   The output type.
-One of: console, json, github (default "console")
+One of: console, json (default "console")
       --verbose         Verbose output.
 ```